by Carolyn Thomas ♥ @HeartSisters

 “Although we all prefer to use only the good passport, sooner or later each of us is obliged, at least for a spell, to identify ourselves as citizens of that other place.”

-Deported to the “foreign country” called Heart Disease, nothing around me felt familiar or normal anymore after I survived a heart attack.
+Exiled to my own “foreign country” called Heart Disease, nothing around me felt familiar or normal anymore after I survived a heart attack.
 I was in a profound state of denial and shock.
 The simplest of tasks – like taking a shower or any other activity that includes lifting my arms above the head – now required a supreme effort and a 20-minute lie-down afterwards to recover.

 I was fatigued and anxious at the same time, convinced by ongoing chest pain and shortness of breath that a second heart attack must be imminent.
 I felt a cold, low-grade terror on a daily basis.